stackbill/docs/docs/marketplace/ecommerce/magento2.md

 Installation complete.
 Access your new Magento site http://$DOMAIN/ in a browser to continue.
 ~~~

+To access your new Magento site use **http://$DOMAIN/** in a browser.

+To access the Magento admin area use **http://$DOMAIN/admin** in a browser and log in using the username and password that you have entered while configuring.

 The MySQL root password is stored under  **/root/.mysql_root_password**

  Login to MySQL using the command,